adzerk/ah/doc/ah.1.md

     Print the currently configured deploy SHA for the current environment.

   * `launch`:
     Interactive command to create AWS resources for a new environment.
-Extra permissions can be added via the `inline_policies.sh` script.
-See **FILES** below for a description of the expected format.

   * `terminate`:
     Destroy all AWS resources associated with the current environment.
 Only